Why are sanctions against Belarus not more effective? | DW | 18.06.2021

 The highest success rate — 55% — was achieved with sanctions that are relatively seldom imposed, such as flight bans, the closure of sea ports, the breaking off of diplomatic relations, or exclusion from international organizations.
 These are included in the graph under "Other."

-These chances of success are calculated on the basis of an analysis by the Global Sanctions Database.
+These chances of success are calculated on the basis of a DW analysis of the Global Sanctions Database.
 The database is a joint project of the Kiel Institute for the World Economy, the Konstanz University of Applied Sciences, and Drexel University in Philadelphia.
 The research team documents more than 1,100 sanctions and looks at their outcome, based on media reports.

 A concrete change in behavior, such as the release of prisoners, a cease-fire or the opening of negotiations, is a clear indicator of success.
 The sanctions against the former apartheid regime in South Africa are regarded as an outstanding example.